-CHPW has an extensive network of pharmacies across Washington, Oregon, and Idaho.
+CHPW also has an extensive network of pharmacies across Washington, Oregon, and Idaho.
 Many of our Community Health Centers have their own pharmacies.
 To find the pharmacy closest to you, you can:

 - Log in to your myCHPW account and search for a pharmacy